M7Tro/educationalProjects/chatApp/README.md

 I got some eslint prop validation error.
 It is solved in the tutorial by adding some settings to the eslint.config.js: "react/prop-types":"off".

 Next step is to make actually write code for signing up the user.
 While we could define the functionality in Signup.jsx, a custom hook will be created.

+Create a folder called hooks.
+Create a file called useSignup.jsx.

+The custom hook defines a loading state.
+An asynchronous function called signup that takes in the inputs.
+This function will later be called inside handleSubmit using await.

+We  define and use a validation function called handleInputErrors() that takes in all the inputs and returns a boolean value.
+It checks if all the fields are not empty.
+In case of error, it raises a toast with error message using package called react hot toast.

+It also checks if provided passwords match.

+Add a try-catch-finally block that sends the fetch request or raises an error toast.
+In the finally section set the loading state to false (makes sense because request ends whether successful or not).

+The hook itself returns the loading state and the signup function.

+You will probably get a CORS error if you try to send the request.
+To fix this, you go to the vite.config file and add a proxy field.

+One of the common challenges I encounter while making websites is being lost when adding new features.
+It is hard to decide what to work on next and what does that mean to the rest of the code already written.

+But I think I can overcome this by keeping the big picture in my head.
+I think I will always be slightly (or significantly) lost, but by keeping the big blurru picture of what I want to build I will probably make necessary adjustments sooner or later.

+Right now, the goal is to sign up a user to the database using the signup form.

+I made a mistake by returning loading state and signup function in round braces instead of {}.
+As a result, the signup function was undefined or something.

+I had a problem setting up the vite proxy because I forgot to wrap the proxy {} part into server{} part inside vite.config.js